adap/flower/README.md

 $ ./src/flower_example/tf_fashion_mnist/run-docker.sh
 ```

-Although this is a slightly reduced setup with only two clients.
+This will start a slightly reduced setup with only four clients.

 ## Documentation